 Supportive Services for Veterans Families (SSVF)

 VAP provides legal services to the veterans of two SSVF grantees in New York: Jericho Project and Services for the UnderServed (S:US).
-We are onsite once a week meeting with veterans and caseworkers, removing barriers to income and ensuring housing stability.
-Jericho and S:US are important partners in VAP’s holistic approach to serving veterans.
+Their programs work with unsheltered veterans in New York; VAP is onsite once a week meeting with veterans and caseworkers, removing barriers to income and ensuring housing stability.
+While VAP provides advice and representation in numerous areas of law, with a focus on eviction prevention, Jericho and S:US are important partners in our holistic approach to serving veterans.